kyma-project/community/concepts/eventing-code-guidelines.md

 <details>
   <summary>Don't</summary>

-`WithStatusReady` is not used inside a function which is accepting a functional option as input.
+`WithStatusReady` is not used inside a function that accepts a functional option as input.
-As a reader you would not expect that it performs a `side-effect` on the `apiRuleNew`.
+As a reader, you would not expect that it performs a `side-effect` on the `apiRuleNew`.

 ```go
 // source: https://github.com/kyma-project/kyma/blob/a84f76f674babfc63e369bbba44de76499cf475d/components/eventing-controller/controllers/subscription/beb/reconciler_test.go#L592